sturoscy/django_starter_kit/README.md

         |-- app
             |-- *.coffee</code></pre>

-Run `./gulp coffee`
+Run `./gulp scripts-coffee`

 - this will compile, concat and minify coffeescripts
 - it will also copy compiled to javascript versions of the files into static_dev/javascripts
-- after the task is run, an app.js file will be placed in the static/javascripts/ directory
+- after the task is run, an app.min.js file will be placed in the static/javascripts/ directory
 - add the file to any template with:

 <pre><code>{% compress js %}
-    &lt;script type="text/javascript" src="{% static "javascripts/app.js" %}"&gt;&lt;/script&gt;
+    &lt;script type="text/javascript" src="{% static "javascripts/app.min.js" %}"&gt;&lt;/script&gt;
 {% endcompress %}</code></pre>

 #### Stylesheets and SASS
 Place all sass (scss) stylesheets in static_dev/scss

-- run `./gulp sass`
+- run `./gulp styles-sass`
-- sass files are combined, compiles, and minified
+- sass files are combined, compiled, and minified
-- after the task is run, a custom.css file will be placed in the static/stylesheets directory
+- after the task is run, a app.min.css file will be placed in the static/stylesheets directory
 - add the file to any template with:

 <pre><code>{% compress css %}
-    &lt;link rel="stylesheet" href='{% static 'stylesheets/custom.css' %}' type="text/css" charset="utf-8"&gt;
+    &lt;link rel="stylesheet" href='{% static 'stylesheets/app.min.css' %}' type="text/css" charset="utf-8"&gt;
 {% endcompress %</code></pre>

 ### Error Handling with Rollbar